WojMam/qr_generator/README.md

 ## Plan for the future:

-- [x] Full refactor
+- [x] Full initial refactor
-- [X] Links in the seperate file, not hardcoded in the code
+- [x] Links in the seperate file, not hardcoded in the code
-- [ ] Possibility to put you own link in the command line
+- [ ] Possibility to put you own link in the command line to generate 1 QR code
+- [ ] Possibility to generate QR codes for all the links from the configuration file via command line
 - [ ] GUI
+  - [x] Possibility to put you own link in the entry field
+  - [x] Possibility to generate single QR code from the entry field
+  - [ ] Possibility to generate QR codes for all the links from the configuration file
+  - [x] Possibility to open OS explorer window in the "Results" directory

 ## License